Skip to main content

 In women, high insulin levels can stimulate the ovaries to produce an excess of androgens (like testosterone).
 This is a key feature of Polycystic Ovary Syndrome (PCOS), a leading cause of anovulatory infertility.
 The hormonal imbalance disrupts follicle development and prevents regular ovulation.

-In men, a state of and the associated inflammation can suppress the function of the Leydig cells in the testes, which are responsible for producing testosterone.
+In men, a state of insulin resistance and the associated inflammation can suppress the function of the Leydig cells in the testes, which are responsible for producing testosterone.
 This can lead to lower testosterone levels, reduced libido, and impaired sperm production, even in younger men.

 Metabolic health and hormonal health are two sides of the same coin; one cannot be optimized without addressing the other.